tpope/timl/README.markdown

     cd ~/.vim/bundle
     git clone git://github.com/tpope/timl.git

+Once help tags have been generated, you can view the manual with `:help timl`.
+With pathgen.vim, generate help tags with `:Helptags`.

 ## License

-Copyright © Tim Pope and Robert Pitts.
+Copyright © Tim Pope.
 Distributed under the same terms as Vim itself.
 See `:help license`.